ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_profile.md

 ## From Nav2 Bringup

-Because Nav2 bringup has more than one node per launch file (and in the case `use_composition=true`, more than one per process), it is necessary to separate out a particular node that you’re interested in profiling from the rest of the system.
-As previously described, once they’re isolated in either a launch file or as a node to be launched on the commandline, they can easily be run to collect the callgrind information.
+Because Nav2 bringup has more than one node per launch file (and in the case `use_composition=true`, more than one per process), it is necessary to separate out a particular node that you're interested in profiling from the rest of the system.
+As previously described, once they're isolated in either a launch file or as a node to be launched on the commandline, they can easily be run to collect the callgrind information.

 The steps within Nav2 are as follows:

 - Remove server node from the `navigation_launch.py`, ensuring to remove from both composed and non-composed options within the file
-- In a separate launch file or using `ros2 run` CLI, start up the node you’d like to profile using the instructions above
+- In a separate launch file or using `ros2 run` CLI, start up the node you'd like to profile using the instructions above
 - Launch Nav2 as usual with the missing node
 - Once your data has been collected, control+C and cleanly finish the profiled process and the rest of the navigation